AnushaMotamarri/Telugu-Books-Dataset/README.md

 You should now be seeing utf8 files getting created in the `book_data` directory.
 Each utf8 file corresponds to single page of a book.

 This Scraper is `website specific`.
 So, it does not work with other websites.

+## Related works
+A similar work on Telugu Newspaper dataset can be found [here](https://github.com/AnushaMotamarri/Telugu-Books-Dataset)